natcap/invest.users-guide/source/en/carbon_edge.rst

 model then converts biomass to carbon with a user provided conversion factor, defaulted to 0.47 (IPCC 2006).
-The user can designate the number of local models used in the interpolation scheme which is defaulted to 10 but can range anywhere from 1 (only closest point) to 2635 (every regression model on the planet).
-Note that a selection of 1 may result in artificially large differences in carbon when moving from one pixel to the next where they fall in different regression grid cells.
+The user can designate the number of local models used in the interpolation scheme which is defaulted to 10 but can range anywhere from 1 (only closest point) to 2313 (every regression model on the planet).
+Note that only those regression models that fall within 500km of the study area will be used, so the actual number of models averaged may be fewer.
+A selection of 1 may result in artificially large differences in carbon when moving from one pixel to the next where they fall in different regression grid cells.
 The higher the number of regression grid cells selected, the smoother the